smartgeber Logo

 Shortest path algorithm: Easy Start

 This article explores beginner-friendly shortest path algorithms, focusing on ease of implementation and understanding.
-It discusses Dijkstra’s algorithm as a potential starting point and provides resources for learning.
-It also highlights the importance of understanding the theory and warns about common pitfalls.
+It discusses Dijkstra's algorithm and provides tips for avoiding common pitfalls, as well as resources for further learning.

 Which is the easiest algorithm for shortest path?